 The Preferred Paper for Hand-Lettering

 The best paper to use for hand-drawn lettering is one that is smooth with a satin-like texture.
 You can get specialized hand-lettering paper packs with specially formulated coatings that make it perfect for this art form.
 These papers allow the brush pens to glide and flow over the page without any drag, thus protecting the pen tips.
-We recommend using this Studio Series brush-lettering practice paper by Inc. Peter Pauper Press, which is ideal for practicing lettering for beginners.

 There will be times when you will need to draw letters that require you to use your brush pen slightly differently.
 Oval shapes, for example, such as when forming the letter “O”, require the brush pen to be pushed instead of pulled, resulting in more stress being placed on the tip of the pen.
 To avoid applying too much stress on your brush pen’s tip, gently push the pin upwards, and only after reaching the apex make the thick downward stroke in an anti-clockwise direction.
 Watch the hand-lettering how-to video below for more information.

 In some instances, a frayed tip can be replaced by gently pulling the tip out using tweezers and using the other side of the tip instead.
 Unfortunately, not all pen tips can be replaced this way.
 However, you will be able to change your brush pen tips by using those provided by Edding’s Color Happy series, Faber-Castell’s Pitt Artist pens, as well as Ecoline’s watercolor brush pens.

 You will need certain tools and materials to create beautiful hand-lettering.
 Below, you can find our recommendations for the best paper, brush pens, and brushes that you will require for your hand-drawn lettering artwork.